Table of contents

 Identifying why your organization might need a CDP

-One of the easiest ways to get buy-in from senior management within your organization is by identifying a problem – or a range of problems, that a CDP can easily solve.
-The following are some of the most common use cases for a CDP:
+One of the easiest ways to get buy-in from senior management within your organization is by identifying a problem – or a range of problems, that a CDP provider can easily solve.
+The following are some of the most common CDP use cases:

 - You need to connect data collected by your organization that is currently siloed and underutilized